About Buying Property in Hungary

 term is usually shorter than an UK mortgage – typically 15 years.

-Do I need permission to buy?
+Do I need permission to buy a property in Hungary?

 - In general, foreign individuals can purchase and own real estate in